Things to Do in Cook Islands in July

 What's happening during your visit

 Teams from across Polynesia race traditional vaka around Rarotonga's lagoon - the 500m (1,640 ft) sprints happen so close to shore you feel paddle spray from the beach.
 Evening heats start at 5pm when trades die down, and the winning crews perform haka-style chants that echo off the reef.
-Bring a pareu to sit on; the seawall gets crowded but nobody minds if you claim a spot early with a towel.
+Bring a pareu to sit on.
+The seawall gets crowded but nobody minds if you claim a spot early with a towel.

 Every district hosts inter-village cricket matches where games pause when church bells ring Sunday morning.
 The Cook Islands version uses a tennis ball wrapped in electrical tape - fielders dive barefoot on gravel pitches that would make an Aussie wince.
-Spectating is free; just wander toward the sound of wooden bats cracking at 4pm weekdays.
+Spectating is free.
+Just wander toward the sound of wooden bats cracking at 4pm weekdays.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid